alessandropellegrini/teapacs.github.io/materials.md

 title: "Materials Archive"
 ---

 This webpage archives the material of the previous editions.
 The available slides are published with authorization from the authors.

 # 2023

 **V. de Nitto Personè** (Tor Vergata University of Rome, Italy) **Y.C.
 Tay** (National University of Singapore): _Report on the Second International Workshop on Teaching Performance Analysis of Computer Systems_
+[Report]

 **Giuliano Casale** (Imperial College London, England): _Performance evaluation teaching in the age of cloud computing_
 [Extended Abstract]